Due to officers currently working remotely please submit applications to email@example.com

 Can I get my licence updated to remove the expiry date?

 Yes.
 All newly issued personal licences will have the expiry date removed, and this will be done automatically the next time you apply to update your licence; for example if you change name or address.
-However, if you wish to have your licence updated early, you can apply for a newly issued "copy" of your licence.
+However, if you wish to have your licence updated to remove the expiry date, you can apply for a newly issued "copy" of your licence.
 To do so you will need to supply us with:

-- A written request to replace your licence, providing your full name, address.
+- A written request to replace your licence, providing your full name and address.

 - Your existing licence or an explanation as to why it cannot be returned.